-Despite our similarities, often as single mums we feel like we are being judged by our married sisters.
+Despite our similarities, often as single mums we have to endure maddening single mum comments and feel like we are being judged by our married sisters.
 To even the playing field, here is a list of 10 things single mums want married mums to know:

 1. I’m not going to steal your husband.

 I’m really not.
 If you think I lay awake at night plotting an elaborate scheme to woo your man, think again.
 I’m not saying he isn’t a catch, but just because I’m single doesn’t mean I am a man-eater and looking to make him my new baby daddy.
 And, if I’m laying awake at night it is probably because I am trying to work out how to pay my bills, or trying to remember if I washed my son’s soccer gear.
 In all honesty, I just love my kids being invited to play with yours, and a coffee with Mum company is fun for me too.

 Please don’t judge me.
 And please don’t attach me to popular misconception about single mums.
 The reason I am a single mum doesn’t really matter, and there is actually nothing wrong with me!
 Life is a funny thing and can be unpredictable.
 If I happen to be single it doesn’t define who I am.
 We are all individuals and our worth shouldn’t be defined by our marital status.
 Please take the time to get to know me as a whole person, not just as a “single” person.

 3. I’m not a party animal .. or an alcoholic.